 The CLI deployment can be done following the command in the CenturyLink Cloud Guide to CLI.

 In the portal, the package can be found by searching for s3fs:

 The parameters required for this script are:

-Test the installation with the command below (URL can be either useast.os.ctl.io or canada.os.ctl.io depending on the region of the bucket, for the current list of Object Storage end points, please see this knowledge article):
+Test the installation with the command below.
+For the current list of Object Storage end points, please see this knowledge article:

 s3fs mybucket:/ /path_to_mountpoint -o passwd_file=/path_to_password_file/password_s3fs -o url=https://canada.os.ctl.io/